 Braves to name Alex Anthopoulos as next general manager

-The Atlanta Braves are set to name Alex Anthopoulos as their new general manager.
+The Atlanta Braves are set to name Alex Anthopoulos as their new general manager — a masterstroke hire for an organization looking to climb out of offseason turmoil and rejoin Major League Baseball’s first class.

-The former Toronto Blue Jays general manager and current Dodgers vice president of baseball operations will reportedly end the search for John Coppolella’s replacement.
-The Braves have yet to announce the hire.
+Landing the former Toronto Blue Jays general manager and current Dodgers vice president of baseball operations ends the search for John Coppolella’s replacement and installs long-term leadership in Atlanta, answering waves of offseason question marks surrounding the front office.
+The Braves are expected to announce the hire on Monday afternoon.

 The news was first reported by New York Post columnist Joel Sherman and later confirmed by MLB.com’s Mark Bowman.

-Anthopoulos, 40, is expected to take over baseball operations with final say on personnel decisions, though John Hart will reportedly remain in his current role as president of baseball operations for the time being.
+Anthopoulos, 40, is expected to take over baseball operations with final say on personnel decisions, though John Hart will reportedly remain in his current role as president of baseball operations (albeit in title alone) for the time being.

 Confirmed Alex Anthopoulos will be named Braves GM.
 Though he won’t have the title, Anthopoulos will also likely handle the president of baseball ops duties